 A Lick and a Promise Idiom Meaning Explained

-The oddball phrase “a lick and a promise” is meant to describe someone doing a quick and superficial job with the full intention of coming back to it at a later date to finish it better or more thoroughly.
+The oddball phrase “a lick and a promise” describes someone who does a quick and superficial job with the full intention of returning to it later to finish it better or more thoroughly.

 A Lick and a Promise Origin